-We believe in this concept because, when children write about what they already know, they already have the information at their fingertips.
+We believe in this concept because when children write about what they already know, they already have the information at their fingertips – they are full of confidence.
 This allows them to think about how to write it instead of having to concentrate on what it is they are being asked to write.

 It is often the case that a teacher will use a book studied by the whole class as a stimulus for writing.
 We believe that such an approach can be restricting, especially if children are not motivated by the content of the book.
 In our view, surely, it is more logical that children be allowed to draw on their own reading of: picture books, novels and poetry from the class/school library or from home.
 Always bear in mind that: